reidwatson/job-board/web/README.md

 - Success and error messages for feedback
 - Automatic redirection to job listings after successful posting

+## Deployment

+The application can be deployed using:

+1. **Static hosting**: After building, the `dist` directory can be deployed to any static hosting service
+2. **Docker**: Can be containerized for consistent deployment across environments
+3. **Nginx**: Can be served using Nginx as a reverse proxy with SSL termination

 ## External Libraries

 - React Leaflet for interactive maps
 - Leaflet for map functionality
-- React Router for navigation (planned for future implementation)
+- React Router for navigation

 ## Notes